jgato/jgato/random_docs/working_with_exceptions_on_ZTP.md

 ![](assets/2023-06-23-10-49-48-image.png)

-The cluster install on OCP4.13 has been done correctly, and the cluster configuration is managed by the labels: `common` and `group-du-mb`.

-But we can also see in the labels how `ztp-running` point us, that it is not fully configured.
+The cluster installation with OCP4.13 has been done correctly, and the cluster configuration is managed by the labels: `common` and `group-du-mb`.
+But we can also see, in the labels, how `ztp-running` point us that it is not fully configured.
 It is not ready for day-2 and workloads deployments.

 If we take a look to the Policies on RHACM, we can see the Policies that are trying to be applied.

 <img src="assets/2023-06-23-10-57-54-image.png" title="" alt="" width="600">

-  1 - These three first Policies install all the configurations for the clusters labelled as common.
+1) These three first Policies install all the configurations for the clusters labelled as common.
 It is expected this will work.
 Common policies are pretty generic to all environments.

- 2 - These are the ones failing.
-Without going very much on details `sno7-du-mb-op-conf-fec-operator-lg7qs` is the one trying to remediate the Policy `du-mb-op-fec-operator`.
-And for some reason is failing
+2. These are the ones failing.
+Without going very much on details, `sno7-du-mb-op-conf-fec-operator-lg7qs` is the one trying to remediate the Policy `du-mb-op-fec-operator`.
+And for some reason is failing.

- 3 - These Policies are not even trying to be applied.
+3. These Policies are not even trying to be applied.
 These are awaiting the previous one to succeed, before continuing.
 This is default behavior remediating Policies.

 So what is our situation now?
-For some reason we have a Policy which is failing, maybe we dont need it in this case, or we want to proceed anyway.
+For some reason, we have a Policy which is failing, maybe we dont need it in this case, or we want to proceed anyway.
 But for sure, it is avoiding other Policies (for this `group-du-mb` and maybe others) to apply their configurations.
 And finally, we cannot run the last Policy with the final `validation-policy` that will check the readiness and it will bring the `ztp-done`label.

 For only one failing configuration we cannot proceed with our testing cluster.